Law of large numbers

-In probability theory, the law of large numbers (LLN) is a theorem that describes the result of performing the same experiment a large number of times.
-According to the law, the average of the results obtained from a large number of trials should be close to the expected value and tends to become closer to the expected value as more trials are performed.
+In probability theory, the law of large numbers is a mathematical law that states that the average of the results obtained from a large number of independent random samples converges to the true value, if it exists.
+More formally, the law of large numbers states that given a sample of independent and identically distributed values, the sample mean converges to the true mean.

-The LLN is important because it guarantees stable long-term results for the averages of some random events.
+The law of large numbers is important because it guarantees stable long-term results for the averages of some random events.
 For example, while a casino may lose money in a single spin of the roulette wheel, its earnings will tend towards a predictable percentage over a large number of spins.
 Any winning streak by a player will eventually be overcome by the parameters of the game.
 Importantly, the law applies (as the name indicates) only when a large number of observations are considered.
 There is no principle that a small number of observations will coincide with the expected value or that a streak of one value will immediately be "balanced" by the others (see the gambler's fallacy).